Sewing machine: Social impact

-The initial effects of sewing machines on workers were both positive and negative, however in the long run the negative effects decreased.
+Despite these societal ideals, the economic reality of women's work remained stark.
+Louise Tilly and Joan Scott (1987) note that nearly half of women workers in England held manufacturing jobs in 1851.
+Crucially, 40 percent of these women worked from home, performing non-mechanized outwork or slop-work, which was cheap, ready-made clothing.
+Home-based production offered significant advantages to the garment industry, allowing it to rely on cheap, flexible labor.
+The long-standing association of needlework with women's work reinforced this gendered division of labor, enabling industry leaders to exploit a vast network of low-cost laborers.
+Even as garment factories emerged in the 1850s, the industry continued to combine factory production with sweatshops and home-based labor, maintaining an exploitative and gendered system.

+At the same time, economic pressures frequently forced working-class families to defy legal efforts to keep children in school.
+Mid-19th-century laws sought to regulate child labor and prioritize education, but these initiatives often conflicted with the realities faced by rural families.
+Many parents sent their daughters to work for wages, often far from home, as a necessary means of survival.
+For working-class women, labor in the textile industry thus became both a necessity and a source of moral scrutiny, reflecting the tensions between societal ideals and economic imperatives.

 Many of the women who had previously been busy at home could now seek employment in factories, increasing the income for their family.
 This allowed families to be able to afford more sets of clothing and items than they previously could.
 For seamstresses, home sewing machines allowed them to produce clothing for the average person during periods when demand for fitted clothes was low, effectively increasing their earnings.
 When industrial sewing machines initially became popular many seamstresses, either working in factories or from home, lost their jobs as fewer workers could now produce the same output.
 In the long run these now unemployed skilled workers along with thousands of men and children would eventually be able to gain employment in jobs created as the clothing industry grew.

 The sewing machine's effects on the clothing industry resulted in major changes for other industries as well.
 Cotton production needed to increase in order to match the demand of the new clothing factories.
 As a result, cotton became planted in new areas where it had not previously been farmed.
 Other industries involved in the process benefited as well such as metal companies who provided parts for the machines, and shippers to move the increased amounts of goods.
 In addition to being important for clothing production, sewing machines also became important in the manufacturing of furniture with upholstery, curtains and towels, toys, books, and many other products.